 The direct portion of Communication Specialist services cannot be provided at the same time as the direct portion of the following: Benefits Counseling and Consultative Nutritional services.
-The direct provision of Communication Specialist services shall not be rendered at the same time that interpreter services are rendered.

 To the extent that any listed services are covered under the state plan, including EPSDT, the services under the waiver would be limited to additional services not otherwise covered under the state plan, but consistent with waiver objectives of avoiding institutionalization.